jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 The Database is any typical database.
 In most cases, it will be supplied by an external vendor.

 ## What’s Missing?
 There is no Configurer.
 Martin didn’t include one in his diagram, so I didn’t attempt to show one either.
 However, he has indirectly referred to concepts consistent with Configurers.
 A glimpse of this is visible in [Factories/Abstract Factories](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#abstract-factory).
-Martin often refers to concrete class creation as being the deepest and “dirtiest” part of the code.
-It often resides in `main()`.
+Martin often refers to concrete class creation as being the lowest and “dirtiest” part of the code, often residing in `main()`.
 For more details on how I approach the Configurer, see [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html)

 If I were to have added a Configurer in the diagram, it would still be in the Interface Adapter layer and it would create Data Access, Use Case/Interactor and Controller as I had shown in the Hexagonal Architecture diagram.